charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 MAF does not permit everything.

-It permits everything that can be specified without collapse of distinction.
+It admits anything that can be specified without collapse of distinction.

-What it refuses to permit are restrictions that:
+What it refuses to admit are restrictions that:

 - lack constitutive justification,
 - arise solely from parochial ontology,